 How to Describe the Need in Your Nonprofit’s Grant Application

-You shouldn’t describe your problem as a lack of money but as a situation in the lives of the constituents, whether they’re spruce trees, retired adults, or former race horses.
+You shouldn’t describe your need as a lack of money but rather as a situation in the lives of the constituents, whether they’re spruce trees, retired adults, or former race horses.
 Don’t start to solve the problem in your statement of need.